veebch/palomino/README.md

 ## Prerequisites
 - A Working Volumio server on your LAN
-- A Pi Zero running Rasblian, with waveshare 6inch HD ePaper attached
+- A Pi Zero running Raspbian, with waveshare 6inch HD ePaper attached
 - The Python module for [IT8951](https://github.com/GregDMeyer/IT8951) installed on the Pi Zero

 ## Installation